michristianson/dotfiles/README.md

    this repo.

 If you're reading this and you're not me, welcome!
-I mainly just did all this for my own personal satisfaction, but I'd be delighted if it helped out someone else as well.
+I mainly just did all this out of my own interest, but I'd be delighted if it helped out someone else as well.
 So feel free to look around :)